KevinWang94/KevinWang94.github.io/_posts/2016-06-20-SovietSatellites6.md

 market makes it sound sketchy, you can basically change money everywhere.
 Many storekeepers would openly quote rates at us once they heard us speaking English.
 No need for a shifty guy with a trash bag in the bazaar, though those apparently also exist.
+There's also another quirk:
+Uzbekistan's highest
-In another quirk, Uzbekistan's highest denomination bill is 5000, less than a single US Dollar!
+denomination bill is 5000, less than a single US Dollar!
 So, paying for anything in Uzbekistan involves handing over a huge stack of cash.
 I'm still unclear as to why they don't print a larger bill...the lost productivity from having